shivangee-sabharwal/Restaurant_Management_System/README.md

 Run executable RMS_GUI.jar.
 This will launch the GUI window for the restaurant management system.\
 Using IDE ->
 Use appropriate IDE (Atom/ Visual Studio Code) to launch the restaurant management system.
+Execute RMS.java file or entire module as a Java Application.
+This will result in execution of the application on the IDE console.

 ## Contributors